nwthomas/gitops/README.md

 - Monitoring: Prometheus Operator with Grafana, using custom NVMe storage
 - Argo CD UI ingress: Traefik with IP allowlist middleware and cert-manager TLS

+## 🧱 Project Management

+Remaining work in this repository can be found in this [Trello Kanban board](https://trello.com/b/HOJMq7WP/gitops).

 ## 📁 Project Structure

 ```